 There is Truth in Television in this trope.
 A common suicide prevention tip is to look for several signs that someone might attempt.

 Secretly Dying characters also sometimes display the same characteristics as suicidal characters.
 If a character behaves this way and isn't suicidal, then they're often Mistaken for Suicidal.
 If other characters notice this behavior, they might put the character on Suicide Watch.
+Failing to notice the signs can result in characters feeling guilty, believing they could've prevented a tragic outcome.
+If characters do become aware of the signs, they may end up Talking Down the Suicidal.

 - Days of Flight in Haibane Renmei are treated similarly to someone suddenly dying or someone committing suicide.
 Reki almost failing to achieve her Day of Flight in the final episode is treated especially so.
-She says her "goodbyes" to everyone, detaches herself from her friends and packs up all her belongings.
+She says her "goodbyes" to everyone, detaches herself from her friends, and packs up all her belongings.
 There's also the scene, right before she asks asks Rakka for help, where a younger version of herself stands in front of imaginary railroad tracks.
 The series ends with her realizing that You Are Not Alone, which allows her to break out of her Circle of Sin and take her Day of Flight.

 - Your Lie in April: Kaori is Secretly Dying and displays some signs, such as asking Kousei if he wants to commit double suicide (using a book quote).
 It's never specified how serious she is but it doesn't matter much as she dies only a few weeks afterwards.